Optimal reconstruction of general sparse stochastic block models: Preliminaries

-Finally, we will show that the rows of $P$ are essentially a perturbation of the stationary distribution $\pi$, on the order of the eigenvalues of $P$.
-This will be helpful to us in controlling the behavior of certain random variables in terms of $\lambda_2$, which will be shown later on.
+Finally, we show that the rows of $P$ are a perturbation of the stationary distribution $\pi$, on the order of the eigenvalues of $P$.
+This will be helpful to us in controlling the behavior of certain random variables in terms of $\lambda_2$.